 Putting It All Together

-The math is available.
+The math is there.
 The tools are free.
-What the plan requires is starting — listing every balance, running the numbers, and committing to a monthly payment that makes the debt shrink faster than the interest compounds.
+What the plan actually needs is for you to start: list every balance, run the numbers, and commit to a monthly payment that shrinks the debt faster than the interest can rebuild it.

-Use the Debt Payoff Calculator to build your personal payoff schedule today, and revisit the Loan Amortization Calculator any time you consider taking on new debt to see its true cost before you sign.
+Use the Debt Payoff Calculator to build your personal payoff schedule today, and come back to the Loan Amortization Calculator any time you're considering new debt, so you can see its true cost before you sign.